gitcoinco/grants-stack/packages/round-manager/README.md

 # round-manager

-This package serves the app which holds all the features w.r.t to managing a grant round.
+This package serves the app which holds all the features w.r.t to managing a round.

 ## Usage